-- our current views with respect to our business strategy, business plan and research and development activities; - the progress of our product development programs, including clinical testing and the timing of commencement and results thereof; - our projected operating results, including research and development expenses; - our ability to continue development plans for iopofosine I 131 (iopofosine, also known as CLR 131), CLR 1900 series, CLR 2000 series and CLR 12120; - our ability to continue development plans for our Phospholipid Drug Conjugates (PDC)TM; - our ability to maintain orphan drug designation in the U.S. for iopofosine as a therapeutic for the treatment of multiple myeloma, neuroblastoma, osteosarcoma, rhabdomyosarcoma, Ewing's sarcoma and lymphoplasmacytic lymphoma, and the expected benefits of orphan drug status; - any disruptions at our sole supplier of iopofosine; - our ability to obtain additional funding via the sale of equity and/or debt securities, a strategic transaction or otherwise; - our ability to advance our technologies into product candidates; - our enhancement and consumption of current resources along with ability to obtain additional funding; - our current view regarding general economic and market conditions, including our competitive strengths; - uncertainty and economic instability resulting from conflicts, military actions, terrorist attacks, natural disasters, public health crises, including the occurrence of a contagious disease or illness such as the COVID-19 pandemic, cyber-attacks and general instability; - the future impacts of legislative and regulatory developments in the United States on the pricing and reimbursement of our product candidates; - our ability to meet the continued listing standards of Nasdaq; - · assumptions underlying any of the foregoing; and - any other statements that address events or developments that we intend or believe will or may occur in the future.
+- our current views with respect to our business strategy, business plan and research and development activities; - the progress of our product development programs, including clinical testing and the timing of commencement and results thereof; - our projected operating results, including research and development expenses; - our ability to identify a strategic partner with the resources to develop iopofosine I 131 (also known as iopofosine or CLR 131) or otherwise continue the development or pursue other strategic options in connection with iopofosine; - our ability to obtain additional funding via the sale of equity and/or debt securities, a strategic transaction or otherwise; - our ability to initiate a Phase 1 imaging and dose escalation safety study for CLR 121225 and obtain the necessarty additional funding for such study; - our ability to initiate a Phase 1b dose finding study for CLR 121125 and obtain the necessarty additional funding for such study; - our ability to continue development plans for our clinical and preclinical assets; - our ability to continue development plans for our Phospholipid Drug Conjugates (PDC)TM; - our ability to advance our technologies into product candidates; - our ability to maintain orphan drug designation in the U.S. for iopofosine as a therapeutic for the treatment of multiple myeloma, neuroblastoma, osteosarcoma, rhabdomyosarcoma, Ewing's sarcoma and lymphoplasmacytic lymphoma//Waldenstrom macroglobulinemia, and the expected benefits of orphan drug status; - · any disruptions to our suppliers; - our current view regarding general economic and market conditions, including our competitive strengths; - uncertainty and economic instability resulting from conflicts, military actions, terrorist attacks, natural disasters, public health crises, including the occurrence of a contagious disease or illness, cyber-attacks and general instability; - the future impacts of legislative and regulatory developments in the United States on the pricing and reimbursement of our product candidates; - our ability to meet the continued listing standards of Nasdaq; - · assumptions underlying any of the foregoing; and - any other statements that address events or developments that we intend or believe will or may occur in the future.